Walk-in showers are the perfect way to upgrade your bathroom from dull to lavish.

 Stones frequently used in showers include granite, travertine, limestone, marble, or other natural stones like pebbles or river rocks.
 Granite requires less maintenance than marble and looks excellent in lighter colors.
 Smooth tiles are easier to clean, and a small grout increases cleaning ease.

-There are unlimited options for tile that feature geometric and decorative prints that will give your shower a one-of-a-kind feel.
+There are unlimited options for tiles that feature geometric and decorative prints that will give your shower a one-of-a-kind feel.
 You can choose abstract or unmatching tiles, a classic black and white checker, herringbone, metallic, floral, or custom prints.

 Accent walls are a great way to give your walk-in shower an upgraded look without having to blow your budget.
 Rather than redoing your entire space with expensive materials, choose a budget-friendly, simple material for all of your walls except one.
 For this side, you can splurge and select a design that pops.